jmuss07/Engineering_4_Notebook/README.md

 ### Reflection

 Because of the way the Pico sends signals to the button, as opposed to the Metro, I had to get used to the new system.
 On the bright side, I didn't have to use any resistors!
-I did have to make sure I used "Pull.UP" instead of "Pull.DOWN", since that would change the wiring needed for the pushbutton.
+I did have to make sure I used ```Pull.UP``` instead of ```Pull.DOWN```, since that would change the wiring needed for the pushbutton.

 &nbsp;